OnionIoT/Onion-Docs/Omega2/Projects/iot/door-lock-part2.md

 Follow these instructions to control the smart lock from Twitter on your very own Omega!

+// TODO: enumerate the steps correctly (when you're done all of the other TODOs)

 #### 1. Prepare

 You'll have to have your Omega2 ready to go, complete the [First Time Setup Guide](https://docs.onion.io/omega2-docs/first-time-setup.html) to connect your Omega to WiFi and update to the latest firmware.